 The house is finished and the yard is clean and free from paint chips.

-7 Days and the house is turned back over to the homeowner!
+Day 7 – the house is turned back over to the homeowner!

 If you are considering painting the exterior of your home, we would love the opportunity to discuss your project with you.